 Neural Computing Engines

-The NCEs project is focused on developing formal methods of massively parallel neural encoding/decoding, functional identification of linear receptive fields and biophysical spike generators, and encoding, decoding and identification of (non-linear) dendritic stimulus processors arising in sensory systems.
+The NCEs project is focused on developing formal methods of massively parallel neural encoding/decoding, functional identification of linear receptive fields and biophysical spike generators, functional identification of multisensory dendritic stimulus processors and functional identification of nonlinear dendritic stimulus processors arising in sensory systems.
 This research is theoretical in nature.
 It builds on methods of communications/networking, control theory, information theory, machine learning, nonlinear dynamical systems, signal processing and system identification.
 A brief description of representative milestones with links to further reading is given below.

 Massively Parallel Neural Encoding and Decoding